stanleykaris/payflow_api/README.md

 - Use Stripe test keys and test card numbers (e.g., `4242 4242 4242 4242`) for development.
 - Webhook endpoints can be tested locally using the [Stripe CLI](https://stripe.com/docs/stripe-cli).

-## Extending for PayPal

-- Add PayPal integration in `views.py` and `serializers.py` following the Stripe pattern.
-- Store PayPal credentials in the `PaymentGateway` model.

 ## License

 This project is for educational and demonstration purposes.
 Adapt and secure for production use as needed.